psycedelicAI/high-security-facility-concept/README.md

 # High-Security Facility Concept

+> Where identity, movement, zones, devices, surveillance, privilege, authorization, and recovery become one security model.

 A concept repository exploring how a high-security facility can be designed as a trust architecture for controlled physical and operational environments.

-This project focuses on how security emerges from the interaction between:
+The project examines how security emerges from the interaction between:

 - identity
 - actor type